Bob Steinburg

 Bob Steinburg (born July 30, 1948) is an American politician and former Republican member of the North Carolina General Assembly.
 He served 3 terms in the North Carolina House of Representatives and 1.5 terms in the North Carolina Senate.

 Early life, education, marriage and career

 Bob Steinburg was born in 1948 near Oswego, New York.
 He currently lives in Edenton, North Carolina.
 He has a bachelor's degree in business administration from Upper Iowa University in 1990.
 He also has an associate degree in retail business management from Corning Community College in 1969.
 Before entering politics, he was a columnist with a conservative point of view.

-Steinburg has two sons.
-One is an assistant basketball coach for Kent State named Bobby.
-Greg is in sales management with R.J.
-Reynolds.